Anethum graveolens

 Tall, vigorous strains create issues in windy beds, since 4 ft plants can topple onto nearby tomatoes or trellised cucumbers.
 Those taller, late-bolting types shine if your main goal is gathering seed heads for pickling and for letting a few plants self-sow.

 Container gardeners run into overcrowding fast if they choose tall dill in small pots.
-Compact or "fernleaf" varieties stay closer to 18-24 inches, which matches better with mixed herb containers and indoor-friendly options from indoor herb guides.
+Compact or "fernleaf" varieties stay closer to 18-24 inches, which matches better with mixed herb containers and indoor herb setups.

 Weak, floppy stems usually trace back to low light rather than poor genetics.
-Dill wants full sun, which means at least 6 hours of direct light, similar to what garden roses need to bloom well.
+For dill, at least 6 hours of direct sun gives sturdy stems and strong flavor, similar to what garden roses need to bloom well.

 In very hot summers, intense afternoon sun creates a different problem, speeding up bolting and shortening the useful harvest window.
 Light morning sun with light afternoon shade keeps plants cooler in Zone 8-10, much like how we site heat-sensitive leafy greens.